Dairy Farm 4 , Pāmu Miraka Kau 4

 Grazing policies

-Pasture-based production system with supplements imported (as noted in Crops and supplements) aiming to achieve high levels of feed conversion efficiency through excellent grazing management.
+Pasture based production system with supplements imported (see below) aiming to achieve high levels of feed conversion efficiency through excellent grazing management.

 • Heifer calves from weaning yearling heifers.